RIDDLE: Russian trade with China as a Matryoshka doll

 Let us go back to where we started.
 Mineral resources are at the heart of political, trade and economic relations between China and Russia.
 It is the core of the nesting doll, the smallest but the most important part, because the rest of the toy is built around it.
 Vladimir Putin personally oversees it: the Russian political leadership knows exactly where the money for waging war against Ukraine and paying social benefits actually comes from.
 It is a fairly compact industry with a limited number of decision-makers.
 You can even take these people to China and invite their Chinese counterparts to take part in negotiations.
 The export of mineral resources to China is the main pillar of the current political regime.

 The next part of the Matryoshka doll is infrastructure and its components.
 This doll is controlled by the Russian government and Prime Minister Mikhail Mishustin, who is due to make another visit to China before the end of 2023.
 The state corporations responsible for developing this infrastructure are also involved in exporting equipment (in the broad sense of the word).
-Vladimir Putin has agreed with his Chinese counterparts to buy mineral resources, and expects Russian authorities to get busy building roads, extract minerals, build bridges and railways, restore the infrastructure of annexed territories and strengthen the front line.
+Vladimir Putin has agreed with his Chinese counterparts to buy mineral resources, and expects Russian authorities to get busy building roads, extracting minerals, building bridges and railways, restoring the infrastructure of annexed territories and strengthening the front line.
 Industrial machinery and equipment and the supply of specialised equipment are critical issues that the Russian government is struggling to resolve.

 The third nesting doll is the largest in terms of size.
 These are private Russian and Chinese companies that play by the market rules.
-They see the niche left by Western companies that have withdrown from Russia.
-They see a market of 140 million people in Russia, with rising incomes and a weakening ruble.
+They see the niche left by Western companies that have withdrawn from Russia.
+They see a market of 140mn people in Russia, with rising incomes and a weakening ruble.
 And Russians need clothes to wear, food to eat, they need cars, household appliances, etc. Chinese companies are ready to work in these conditions, while Russian business has to adapt to political turmoil and is actively looking for partners in China and beyond.

 Looking at the current export-import structure, there is only one obvious conclusion to be drawn.
 Russia has shot itself in the foot, leaving no room for market competition and no room for manoeuvre.
 Either you buy cars from the Chinese at the price they set, or you have no cars whatsover.
-Either you sell mineral resources to China at a price that China deems reasonable to pay, or you are left dealing with tons of your unsold oil and gas.
+Either you sell mineral resources to China at a price that China deems reasonable to pay, or you are left dealing with tonnes of your unsold oil and gas.
 Was it really worth putting your eggs, coal, metal and timber in one basket?

 Aleksei Chigadaev